fangq/mcx/mcxstudio/README.txt

 The MCX volume renderer (mcxviewer) was adapted based on the Texture3D Example provided by the GLScene Project (http://glscene.org).
-The original author of this example is Jürgen Abel.
+The original author of this example is Jurgen Abel.
 The license for GLScene is

 GLScene is distributed under Mozilla Public Licence (MPL 2.0), which means, in short, that it is free for both freeware and commercial use.